nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   <tr>
     <td><strong>Application Programming Interface (API)</strong></td>
     <td>
-      A a set of definitions and protocols for building and integrating application software and simplifies how developers integrate new application components into an existing architecture.
+      A set of definitions and protocols for building and integrating application software and simplifies how developers integrate new application components into an existing architecture.
     </td>
   </tr>